 In 1985 he sold SAGE Associates to Coopers and Lybrand, and began to build the business strategy consulting practice for that Firm.
 In that capacity he created and wrote the Annual Reports on the World-Wide Economic and Business Environment, which led to consulting to a wide range of Fortune 500 companies on their global strategies.
-The reports also caught the eye of the leadership of numerous countries transitioning to democracy and stronger capital markets.
+The reports also caught the attention of the leadership of numerous countries transitioning to democracy and stronger capital markets.
 In the late 1980’s and early 1990’s, he led the privatization of state assets for Chile, Argentina, Brazil, Venezuela, countries in Eastern Europe, and elsewhere.
-In many cases, these revitalized capital markets set the stage for economic stabilization, an emerging middle class, and sustained democracy (Chile is a strong example).
+In many cases, these revitalized capital markets set the stage for economic stabilization, an emerging middle class, and sustained democracy (Chile has been a strong example).
 He was appointed Chairman of the Coopers and Lybrand consulting joint ventures in Latin America to lead these transitions.

 In the late 1990’s he led the opposition to the Coopers and Lybrand merger with Price Waterhouse, but, subsequently, remained with the new Firm and led both the merged PriceWaterhouseCoopers global corporate strategy consulting business and the government consulting business, each of which separately earned over $1 billion in annual revenue and each employed over 5000 professional consultants.